marko-knoebl/cc-course-web/exercise-movie-app.md

 Go through all movies in the new database, find associated comments in the old database, and migrate those comments.
 Keep the same data format in the new database

+note: with the options above, you should get 148 films and 2918 comments in the new database

 step 3 (optional): migrate more movies and comments

 If you have successfully migrated the movies with rating >= 8.5, you can try migrating more movies: Try a lower rating and see how many you can migrate